 So, if you are deciding on knitting vs. crochet, try crochet first.
 With traditional crochet, there is only one yarn loop that is in play and it is easier to keep an eye on.

 If you drop a loop in knitting, the whole vertical column may unravel and you would need to undo numerous rows of work to fix one error.
-As you become more skillful, you’ll eventually learn both and enjoy the benefits of knitting and crochet.
+As you become more skillful, you’ll eventually learn both and enjoy the benefits of knitting and crocheting.

 Crochet and knitting projects are a great way to keep yourself busy.
 They are also a great way to create something beautiful for your loved ones, friends, or even yourself.